ademirson1g/GRMDigital/README.md

       npm install 🚀

-Then the servers needs to be started and the website will work :
+After installing node modules , the servers needs to be started as well :

       npm start 🚀